Cider with Rosie

 The generous entrance hall is located between the two wings of the house and contains an open fireplace and bay window seat overlooking the orchard.
 The house has a large open plan kitchen/dining/ living room along with three bedrooms and two bathrooms.

-The living area is open to the timber roof and has a small brick fireplace tucked into a corner.
-Sliding timber doors allows the room to completely open up into the orchard and create a seamless connection between inside and outside.
+Sliding doors allow the room to completely open up into the orchard and create a seamless connection between inside and outside.
 The “farmhouse” kitchen is located at the centre of the house, with free standing oak units and an AGA range.
 All fixtures and fittings are brass and are handmade by a local craftsman.

 The house is a modern take on traditional construction methods – a “breathing building” which omits the need for damp proof courses.
 It is a home which responds with the natural cycles in the weather and is in harmony with its natural setting.